Clicking on the banner below will take you to theHOMEpage of "The World At Your Fingertips" from pgoh13.

 Yes, Morocco still conjures up visions of the Arabian nights - snake charmers, labyrinthine medinas, souks and all - but in a modern setting.
 It is not for nothing that it is the second most-visited country in Africa.

 As I always believe that travelling is also about connecting with the local people, I have been amazed by the great hospitality of Moroccans towards foreigners.
-While pickpockets and swindlers are always to be found in poor cities (and we should never tempt them by leaving our wallets bulging out of our back trouser pockets), my personal experience when travelling alone in Agadir, Marrakesh, Casablanca and Tanger at all times of the day and night have confirmed that a smile is all that is needed to communicate with the local populace.
+While pickpockets and swindlers are always to be found in poor cities (and we should never tempt them by leaving our wallets bulging out of our back trouser pockets), my personal experience when travelling alone in Agadir, Marrakech (or Marrakesh if you prefer), Casablanca and Tanger at all times of the day and night have confirmed that a smile is all that is needed to communicate with the local populace.

 For between 30 and 60 dirham (less than 4-7USD) you can treat yourself to a heavenly and succulent mutton tagine (picture on right).
 Don't miss it!
 And if you are adventurous enough how about asking for camel meat?
 (Not that I wouldn't want to try, but the idea just didn't occur to me when I was there.)
 Must try it the next time!